Horseball

-Horseball is a sport played on horseback where a ball is handled and goals are scored by shooting it through a hoop with a diameter of 1m.
-The sport is a combination of polo, rugby, netball, and basketball.
+Horseball is a sport played on horseback where a ball is handled and goals are scored by shooting it through a hoop with a diameter of 1 m.
+The sport is a combination of polo, rugby union, rugby league, netball, and basketball.
 It is one of the ten disciplines officially recognized by the International Federation for Equestrian Sports (FEI); in 2015 the International Horseball Federation (FIHB) and the International University Sports Federation (FISU) signed memorandums of understanding with the FEI.

 Origins

 Horseball was invented by Captain Clave of the French Army, a show jumping world champion.
 The ball and the basis of the Goals was borrowed from Pato, the Argentine national sport but there the similarity ends.
 The game was designed to improve partnerships between horses and riders, that could be played on a standard equestrian arena, and would be fun to play.
 It was developed by a French group under the presidency of Jean Paul Depons, a riding instructor and rugby player from Bordeaux.
 This group established the rules of horseball in France.

 In the late 1970s, the French Equestrian Federation (FFE) accepted horseball as a discipline and it soon became popular in France.
 Horseball spread internationally in the early 1990s.
 In 1992 the International Commission of Horseball was established, with France, Belgium, Germany, Great Britain, Italy, and Portugal as members.
 The first European Cup was held in Paris in December 1992, at the Salon De Cheval.

 Another source of inspiration for horse-ball is an ancient Afghan equestrian sport, Buzkashi.